Click here to register for Southeast Deer Study Group Feb 15th 2016

 The white-tailed deer is a herbivorous animal.
 It will eat many green-leaved succulent plants and the tender new growths of stems and fruits.
 One of their most important food sources is acorns.
 White-tailed deer also forage on a variety of agricultural crops.
 Deer are so adaptable that they are found in almost any type of habitat.
 They like creek and river bottoms, oak ridges, pine forests, farmlands or any other type of habitat that offers food, water and cover.

-North Carolina’s population of white-tailed deer is estimated at 1.35 million animals.
+North Carolina’s population of white-tailed deer is estimated at around 1 million animals.
 The state had a growing population of white-tailed deer until either-sex seasons were liberalized in the early 1990s.
 This liberalization of either-sex seasons across most areas of the state allowed for increased opportunity for sportsmen/women to harvest antlerless deer.
 The population trend of our state’s deer herd quickly stabilized and has actually started to decrease for most areas of the state.
 However, there are areas throughout the state where localized populations continue to increase.
 Those areas where populations are rapidly increasing are typically urban/suburban areas where the utilization of hunting as a management tool has been greatly hindered.

 It is estimated that only 10,000 deer inhabited the state in 1900.
 North Carolina's major efforts to restore our state's deer resource took place in the 1940s through the 1970s.
 Our state's restoration program was responsible for stocking approximately 4,000 deer throughout the state.